wurde/Graphs/projects/social/README.md

 2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

+Solution for `populateGraph()` already has a linear time complexity.